yeungegs/AirBnB_clone/README.md

 - We strongly encourage you to work together on test cases, so that you don't miss any edge case

 ### What students should learn from this project
+At the end of this project students are expected to be able to explain to anyone, without the help of Google:
+How to create a Python package
+How to create a command interpreter in Python using the cmd module What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
+How to write and read a JSON file
+How to manage datetime
+What is an UUID
+What is *args and how to use it
+What is **kwargs and how to use it
+How to handle named arguments in a function

 ## Project Breakdown
 Task # | Type | Short description